David Richards (music producer)

-David Richards (1956 – 20 December 2013) was an English-born Swiss-based record producer, engineer and musician.
-In the Mountain Studios in Montreux, owned by the rock band Queen, and in Attalens he engineered and co-produced many albums by Queen, David Bowie and other artists.
-Richards also played keyboards on some records.
-He also dealt with live music recording in such events as Montreux Jazz Festival.
+David Richards (1956 – 20 December 2013) was an English record producer, engineer and musician.
+He was based in Switzerland in the Mountain Studios in Montreux, owned by the rock band Queen, and in Attalens, where he engineered and co-produced many albums by Queen, David Bowie and other artists.
+Richards also played keyboards on some records and dealt with live music recording in such events as Montreux Jazz Festival.

 Richards died on 20 December 2013 after a long battle with an undisclosed illness.

 Selected discography

 Albums co-produced by David Richards: